Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

    :align: center
    :width: 80 %

-   An example of a validation PIP run that produces a good design funnel, where the singular energy minimia (as measured in Rosetta Energy Units) coincides with highest restraint satisfaction.
+   An example of a validation PIP run that produces a good design funnel, where the singular energy minima (as measured in Rosetta Energy Units) coincides with highest restraint satisfaction.

 .. figure:: funnel_0042.png
    :align: center